balderdashy/sails-generate-controller/README.md

 A `controller` generator for use with the Sails command-line interface.

-### Installation
+### Installing this generator

-Certain generators are installed by default in Sails, but they can be overridden.
+> Certain generators are installed by default in Sails, but they can be overridden.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators.

 <!--
 ```sh